neonevm/neon-evm.docs/docs/glossary.md

 ---

+### RSA
+Rivest Shamir Adleman (RSA) is a public-key cryptosystem that is widely used for secure data transmission.

+---

 ### Serialization
 Serialization is the process of turning an object in memory into a stream of bytes so it can be stored on disk or sent over the network.